louthy/language-ext/README.md

             : None;
 ```

-It's actually nearly impossible to get a `null` out of a function, even if thr `T` in `Option<T>` is a reference type and you write `Some(null)`.
+It's actually nearly impossible to get a `null` out of a function, even if the `T` in `Option<T>` is a reference type and you write `Some(null)`.
 Firstly it won't compile, but you might think you can do this:

 ```C#
         private Option<string> GetStringNone()